-Daub's Frosted Juniper (tree form) has attractive chartreuse-variegated bluish-green foliage which emerges yellow in spring.
-The scale-like leaves are highly ornamental and remain bluish-green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Daub's Frosted Juniper (tree form) is primarily valued in the landscape or garden for its highly ornamental lollipop-like shape.
+It has attractive chartreuse-variegated bluish-green foliage which emerges yellow in spring.
+The scale-like sprays of foliage are highly ornamental and remain bluish-green throughout the winter.

 Daub's Frosted Juniper (tree form) is an evergreen dwarf tree, selected and trained to grow in a small tree-like form with the primary plant grafted high atop a standard.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.

 This dwarf tree will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.